tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > Uncaught TypeError: Assignment to constant variable.

-We define mutable variables in JavaScript with the let keyword:
+We define mutable variables in JavaScript with the `let` keyword:

 ```javascript
 let w = 1;
 ```

-You can verify in the debugger that you are able to change the value of w.
+You can verify in the debugger that you are able to change the value of `w`.

 ```javascript
 console.log(w)